djkramnik/ui-annotations/README.md

 #### TODO

 #### Next step (this month):
-* frontend viewer occlude feature: modify the screenshot itself by drawing a dark box overtop of a portion of it
-  * use sharp

-* automatic collection script for OCR - textregions + related text.
-  * frontend viewer integration to edit these
+* need a frontend viewer button to turn all annotations on a given page to uppercase

-* need to create scroll inner loop... and transformations
+* need some script targeting the db to start and end trim textContent
+* retrain text model.. using the new data
+* new data prep script for ocr... cut out each bounding box and pair with the label.. upload to google colab

 * automatic collection script for more interactive training data
   * auto interactive proposal